-Mold Really is That Big of a Deal
+Mold Really Is A Big Deal

 Up until fairly recently, people didn’t usually think about the problem of mold unless they were confronted with it on their food.
 However, mold has steadily been growing in public awareness over the last few years as people encounter it within their homes and it gains media attention for its health impact.